davidk/PanaPIR/README.md

 # Panasonic PIR breakout board

 This is a Panasonic PIR breakout board.
 It breaks out the sensor onto 0.1"/2.54mm pitch headers, for use with a solderless breadboard.
-This breakout is still in development -- while it is usable at the moment, work needs to be done to perfect a few minor issues.

 Here is what it looks like currently: